philippemezzadri/frisquet-esphome/README.md

 ## Temperature Sensors

 To get the Climate component working, two temperature sensors are required.
-They can be retrieved from Home Assistant:
+They can be retrieved using [`homeassistant`](<https://esphome.io/components/sensor/homeassistant.html>) sensors:

 ```yaml
 sensor: